-- MariaDB is the most widely used hosting system currently.
+- MariaDB is the most assembled system for hosting currently.

-Steps to follow to update our database to MariaDB 10.3
+Steps to update our database to MariaDB 10.3

-- The first thing we must do, make a backup of our database.
+- The first thing we have to do, back up our database.

-Remember to have a copy of the databases of your web pages.
+Remember to have a copy of your web pages' databases.

-Once inside we create the repo, in our case:
+Once inside we created the repo, in our case: